Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 Solution is tested on RHEL/CentOS 6 and 7 with MQ 7.5.X.X and 8.XXX

-This daemon
+# What does this process/daemon do?

--	puts Qmgr with status “Running elsewhere” to "Running as Standby".
+-	Puts QMgr with status “Running elsewhere” to "Running as Standby".
 Thus secondary QMgr is Ready to takeover if a fail back occurs.
 -	Audits every activity performed
 -	CPU consumption is low (< 0.01%) as observed in 2 CPU Intel Zeon machine with aggressive polling. (few seconds)